 While the update step is exactly as RMSProp:

-AdaDelta is algorithm proposed by M. D. Zeiler to solve the problem of AdaGrad.
-The idea is to consider a limited window instead of accumulating for the whole history.
+AdaDelta is an algorithm proposed by M. D. Zeiler to solve the problem of AdaGrad.
+The idea is to consider a limited window instead of accumulating the whole history.
 In particular, this result is achieved using an exponentially weighted moving average (like for RMSProp):

 - Goodfellow I., Bengio Y., Courville A., Deep Learning, The MIT Press

 - Duchi J., Hazan E., Singer Y., Adaptive Subgradient Methods for Online Learning and Stochastic Optimization, Journal of Machine Learning Research 12 (2011) 2121-2159

 - Zeiler M. D., AdaDelta: An Adaptive Learning Rate Method, arXiv:1212.5701

 If you like this post, you can always donate to support my activity!
 One coffee is enough!